 Each year, between 500,000 and 600,000 acres of rice are planted in the Sacramento Valley, providing habitat for more than 230 species, including many birds.
-In a typical fall and winter, around 350,000 acres of this rice land is flooded, providing the greatest amount of Pacific Flyway habitat.
+In a typical fall and winter, around 250,000 to 350,000 acres of this rice land is flooded, providing significant and essential habitat for Pacific Flyway waterbirds and nearly 60 percent of waterfowl food resources in the Sacramento Valley.
 In addition, more than 40,000 acres of privately managed wetlands and 27,000 acres within the National Wildlife Refuges and State Wildlife Areas also make substantial contributions to the Pacific Flyway habitat in the region.